palakela/CODENAME/README.md

 ______________________________________________________________________________________
 ## 1) INTRODUCTION

 CODENAME (CompOunD Exchanges iN A MicrobiomE) is designed for giving graphical visualizations of metabolite exchanges within complex communities.
-Flux Balance analysis (FBA) results are not easy to interpret, and certainly not intuitive.
+Flux Balance Analysis (FBA) results are not easy to interpret, and certainly not intuitive.
 CODENAME aims to provide a simple and useful visualization for managing high-throughput data from metagenomic and FBA analyses.
 CODENAME directly work on SMETANA output files.

 ______________________________________________________________________________________
 ## 2) REQUIREMENTS

-To run the script it is necessary to have Python v.3.x installed on your laptop.
+To run the script it is necessary to have `Python v3.x` installed on your laptop.
 Moreover, you need the following libraries:

 -  `Numpy v1.15.1`
 -  `Pandas v0.23.4`